Best Mattress for Fibromyalgia

 Does lack of sleep cause fibromyalgia?

+Lack of sleep may contribute to fibromyalgia symptoms.
 Some National Institute of Health studies Verified Source National Library of Medicine (NIH) World’s largest medical library, making biomedical data and information more accessible.
 View source have shown that healthy adults who suffer from chronic sleep deprivation may experience symptoms of fibromyalgia.
-Therefore, medical experts note that trouble sleeping may be a symptom of fibromyalgia pain as well as a cause.
+Medical experts note that trouble sleeping may be a symptom of fibromyalgia pain as well as a cause.

 Conclusion